-Five Chinese weapons, chosen out of 120, to make the body stronger through different levels of skill.
+Five weapons, chosen out of 120, to make the body stronger through different levels of difficulty.
 Born as tools used by peasants in ancient China, now these dreadful weapons are intended to lead to a new state of balance and coordination.

 Choose your weapon: